seankndy/fluent-sonar-api/README.md

     }
 }
 ```

+You'll notice that `$id` is hinted to the `SeanKndy\SonarApi\Types\Int64Bit` class.
+This is a wrapper type object which mocks the type within Sonar's GraphQL schema.

 Sonar has many MutationInput objects which are basically DTOs and such as the 	`UpdateTicketMutationInput` referenced above.
 These can be created easily by extending `SeanKndy\SonarApi\Mutations\Inputs\BaseInput`: